Preparing, Submitting, Receiving and Investigating a Report of a Research Compliance Concern

 - federal regulations are applicable;

-- the complaint meets the timelines listed in the policy;
+- the complaint meets the timelines listed in the associated policy;

-- the activity should be investigated by the RCO; resolved by other deliberative or mediation procedures or specialized regulatory committees or research offices, such as the Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), Institutional Biosafety Committee (IBC), Sponsored Projects Administration (SPA), etc. as designated in the associated policy; or referred for an external investigation;
+- the activity should be investigated by the Research Compliance Office (RCO) or be resolved by other deliberative or mediation procedures or specialized regulatory committees or research offices, such as the Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), Institutional Biosafety Committee (IBC), Sponsored Projects Administration (SPA), etc. as designated in the associated associated policy;

 - the DRCI has a conflict of interest in the case.

 Conflict of Interest.
-The DRCI will notify the RCO Director if the DRCI has personal, professional, or financial conflicts of interest with the complainant or respondent in the process.
-If the DRCI has a conflict of interest with a case, the Director or Vice President of Research (VPR) assigns an alternative DRCI.
+The DRCI will notify the AVPR if the DRCI has personal, professional, or financial conflicts of interest with the complainant or respondent in the process.
+If the DRCI has a conflict of interest with a case, the AVPR or Vice President of Research (VPR) assigns an alternate DRCO.
 The case records will reflect the outcome of this conflict of interest determination, including confirmation that no conflict exists.
 Conflicts of interest include:

 - coauthoring a book, paper, or grant proposal with any of the individuals directly involved with the alleged noncompliance (complainant or respondent) within the past seven years;